 So those who are nostalgic for the past as construction gets underway are decades late to the party.
 That ship has sailed–whether it’s the Mark Twain or Columbia.
 Or at least it’s going to sail much quicker as the river gets shortened.
 Do I lament it?
 Definitely.
 But it’s really one of many things that have been chipped away from Walt’s touch over the decades.

 2. The Tomorrowland That Never Arrives.
 Also chipped away from Walt’s touch is the Tomorrowland of today.
 That started years ago when the Carousel of Progress got transferred (like much of corporate Burbank is today) to Florida.
 I don’t have problems with efforts to reinvent.
-Some efforts–like Space Mountain–was fantastic.
-Some efforts–Like Rocket Rods–missed the boat.
+Some efforts–like Space Mountain–were fantastic.
+Some efforts–like Rocket Rods–missed the boat.
 Underfunded perhaps.
 But at least they kept trying to reinvent that area–which is very much what Walt would have wanted.

 My concern is that Tomorrowland needs to be revised again badly, and with so much construction going on around the park, it will be another decade before anything significant can be done.
 In some ways, I would have preferred a Star Wars land going in there, rather than robbing Frontierland to make it happen.

 3. In a Parking Lot Far, Far Away.
 I think with some planning and thinking, Star Wars Land could have been the centerpiece of a third park in Anaheim.
 There are others who are better at figuring out how this might be configured.
 But another park offers plenty of space for not only Star Wars, but other themes like Marvel, Frozen, Toy Story Land and even Avatar.
-There are plenty of themes begging attention.
+There are plenty of themes begging for attention.
 (And while you’re there, create a dedicated amphitheater space for Fantasmic! to be transferred to.)

 What do you think?
 Am I off?
-Am I just revisiting my childhood memories from the Sixties, or is there a better way to approach building a Star Wars land at the Disneyland Resort?
+Am I just revisiting my childhood memories from the 60s, or is there a better way to approach building a Star Wars land at the Disneyland Resort?
 Armchair Imagineer your own course for Star Wars Land.